• Skip to primary navigation

 Postcards

 Postcards are another great piece of printed material.
 They’re cheap and effective.
 They can also be printed in-house.
-In fact, it’s one of the few kinds of print media that doesn’t require expensive inks, paper, or fancy distribution.
+In fact, it’s one of the few kinds of print media that doesn’t require expensive ink, paper, or fancy distribution.

 You just print up a basic postcard and mail it at the discounted postcard rate.
 Postcards are great for advertising specials and promotions, but they can also be used to advertise anything – from a new newsletter to a special report you want people to have about a new product, a whitepaper, or even something as simple as a new blog post.